 The Academy is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-During fiscal year 2024, the Academy contracted with Brown & Brown to provide insurance coverage with the Hartford Casualty Insurance Company and Hanover Fire Insurance Company.
+During fiscal year 2024, the Academy contracted with the Hartford Casualty Insurance Company.
+Settled claims have not exceeded this commercial coverage in the past three years and there have been no significant reductions in insurance coverage from the prior year.